Variational Bayesian Inference for Mixed Logit Models with Unobserved Inter- and Intra-Individual Heterogeneity: Introduction

-We organise the remainder of this paper as follows.
-First, we give the formulation of a mixed logit model with unobserved inter- and intra-individual heterogeneity.
-Then, we derive the VB method for this model and benchmark the performance of this method against MCMC in a simulation study.
-Finally, we conclude.
+The remainder of this paper is organised as follows.
+First, we present the mathematical formulation of mixed logit with unobserved inter- and intra-individual heterogeneity (Section \ref{section:model_formulation}).
+Then, we develop a VB method for this model (Section \ref{section:vb}) and contrast the performance of this method against MSL and MCMC in a simulation study (Section \ref{section:sim_study}).
+Last, we conclude with a summary and an outline of directions for future research (Section \ref{section:conclusion}).